Shantnu-Matharoo/Shantnu-Matharoo/README.md

 # Hi everyone :wave:

-I'm a developer from the India, who loves open source, and is currently learning on Pyhton & Golang.
+I'm a developer from India, who loves open source, and is currently learning Pyhton & Golang.
-I am a Linux enthusiast and code for fun.
+I started out as operations/Linux guy, but i'm just trying to expand my horizons.

 <details>
 <summary>